Parametrized systems of generalized polynomial equations: first applications to fewnomials: Applications to fewnomials

 By induction,

 and hence

 \end{proof}

-We compare the upper bounds for the number of (finitely many) positive solutions to one trinomial and one $t$-nomial in two variables, given in Theorem~\ref{thm:tnomial} (of this work), \cite[Theorem~1(a)]{Li2003}, and \cite[Corollary~16]{Koiran2015a}. \end{cla}
+We compare the upper bounds on the number of (finitely many) positive solutions to one trinomial and one $t$-nomial in two variables, given in Theorem~\ref{thm:tnomial} (of this work), \cite[Theorem~1(a)]{Li2003}, and \cite[Corollary~16]{Koiran2015a}. \end{cla}

+Very recently, our upper bounds were further improved by El-Hilany and Tavenas~\cite{ElHilanyTavenas2024}, using our factorization of the Wronskians $W_i$, see Proposition~\ref{pro:Wronskian} in Appendix~\ref{app:sc}, along with a nontrivial result based on {\em dessins d’enfant} to bound the number $Z(W_t)+Z(W_{t-1})$, see Theorem~\ref{thm:Koiran}.

-\begin{rem} We note that for the number of real intersection points of a line with a plane curve defined by a (standard) polynomial with at most $t$ monomials there is linear upper bound.
+{\em Remark.} For the number of real intersection points of a line with a plane curve defined by a (standard) polynomial with at most $t$ monomials, there is linear upper bound.
 More specifically, improving a result by Avenda\~{n}o~\cite{Avendano2009}, Bihan and El Hilany~\cite{BihanElHilany2017} prove that there are at most $6t-7$ real solutions and show that the upper bound is sharp for $t=3$.
-However, the proof works only for polynomials and not for generalized polynomials (with real exponents). \end{rem}
+However, the proof works only for polynomials and not for generalized polynomials (with real exponents).

-\begin{exa} For the simplest case $t=3$ (two trinomials), we refine the upper bound.
-This problem includes {\em Haas systems} which served as counterexamples to Kouchnirenko’s Conjecture~\cite{Khovanskij1980,Sturmfels1998,Haas2002,Dickenstein2007}.
-By the standardization process presented above, we obtain
+\begin{exa} We consider {\bf two trinomials in two variables}, that is, the simplest case $t=3$ in Class~\ref{cla:tri-t}, and we refine the upper bound.
+This problem includes ``Haas systems'' which served as counterexamples to Kouchnirenko’s Conjecture~\cite{Khovanskij1980,Sturmfels1998,Haas2002,Dickenstein2007}.